efdourado/efdourado/README.md

 ### selected projects (✦✦✦)
 - full-stack (fs)
     - [**memphis**](https://fs-memphis.onrender.com/) — Music, reimagined — Memphis is a web application designed to provide a seamless, modern music listening experience.
-    - [**cairo**](http://fs-cairo.vercel.app) — Cairo is a fast, hassle-free web app for food ordering.
-Designed for efficiency and clarity, it helps you manage deliveries with just a few taps.
-Built for simplicity and control — so you can browse menus, place orders, and receive real-time updates effortlessly.
+    - [**cairo**](http://fs-cairo.vercel.app) — Cairo is a fast, hassle-free ordering system that lets you browse menus, place orders, and manage your deliveries  with just a few taps.

 ---